It happens. You’ve planned, calibrated, and tested, but your 3D print is not sticking to the bed.

 Don’t worry!
 First layer bed adhesion is a common 3D printing issue, especially with ABS and PLA.
 Luckily, there are a few quick solutions you can use to stop this from happening.
 Good first layer adhesion is essential because it sets the foundation for the rest of your print.

-3D Print Not Sticking to Bed: 6 Solutions
+3D Print Not Sticking to Bed: 6 Easy Solutions

 1. Bed Leveling